Lindenwood University: Athletics

 The Lindenwood athletic teams are called the Lions and Lady Lions.
 The university is a member of the NCAA Division I ranks, primarily competing in the Ohio Valley Conference (OVC) for most of its sports since the 2022–23 academic year.
 Lindenwood has yet to announce a future conference affiliation for any of these sports, none of which the OVC sponsors.
 Even before Lindenwood's OVC move, it sponsored four de facto NCAA Division I sports.
 (Note: The NCAA women's ice hockey and men's volleyball championships are open to members of Divisions I and II.
 The NCAA women's gymnastics championship is open to members of all three NCAA divisions.)
 Women's ice hockey competes in College Hockey America (CHA), women's gymnastics competes as a member of the Midwest Independent Conference (MIC), men's volleyball competes in the Midwestern Intercollegiate Volleyball Association (MIVA), and women's wrestling, recognized by the NCAA as part of its Emerging Sports for Women program but without an official NCAA championship event, competes as an independent.
 Lindenwood also sponsors other sports that compete in various other sport organizations for non-NCAA sports.

-Prior joining to NCAA Division I, The Lions previously competed in the Great Lakes Valley Conference (GLVC) of the NCAA Division II ranks from 2019–20 to 2021–22; while women's lacrosse competed in the Rocky Mountain Athletic Conference (RMAC), its men's and women's swimming teams competed in the New South Intercollegiate Swim Conference, and its field hockey team competed as a member of the ECAC Division II; and in the D-II Mid-America Intercollegiate Athletics Association (MIAA) from 2013–14 to 2018–19.
+Before joining NCAA Division I, the Lions competed in the Great Lakes Valley Conference (GLVC) of the NCAA Division II ranks from 2019–20 to 2021–22; while women's lacrosse competed in the Rocky Mountain Athletic Conference (RMAC), its men's and women's swimming teams competed in the New South Intercollegiate Swim Conference, and its field hockey team competed as a member of the ECAC Division II; and in the D-II Mid-America Intercollegiate Athletics Association (MIAA) from 2013–14 to 2018–19.